 As the corresponding data were not normally distributed, spatial differences in water temperatures during the period studied (April-August) were investigated using a non-parametric Kruskal-Wallis test followed by Steel-Dwass-Critchlow-Fligner bilateral pairwise tests.
-Spatiotemporal variations in fish abundances (in numbers of individuals per count, hereafter ind. count-1) were analyzed for all 4 species, separately or grouped, according to month, marina and AH.
-For this, we performed 3-way univariate PERMANOVAs because this method allows the handling of complex, unbalanced and multiplefactor designs, considers interaction among factors and does not assume a normal distribution of errors (Anderson 2001).
-Fish abundances were log(x + 1)transformed prior to the generation of Euclidean distance similarity matrixes, and the factors month (with 5 levels: April-August) and AH (with 4 levels: DB, DC, PB and PC) were treated as fixed, whereas the marina factor (with 5 levels: Port-Vendres, Port-Barcarès, Cap d'Adge, Mèze and Le Brusc) was treated as random.
+Spatio-temporal variations in fish abundances (in numbers of individuals per count, hereafter ind. count-1) were analyzed for all four species, separately or grouped, according to the month, the marina and the AH.
+For this, we performed three-way univariate PERMANOVAs since this method allows the handling of complex, unbalanced and multiple-factors designs, considers interaction among factors and does not assume a normal distribution of errors (Anderson 2001).
+Fish abundances were log(X+1) transformed prior to the generation of Euclidean distance similarity matrixes, and the factors 'Month' (with five levels: April to August) and 'AH' (with four levels: DB, DC, PB and PC) were treated as fixed, while the 'Marina' factor (with five levels: Port-Vendres, Port-Barcarès, Cap d'Adge, Mèze and Le Brusc) was treated as random.
 In addition to the main PERMANOVA test, contrasts were used to compare fish abundances between DB and DC and between PB and PC (Glasby 1997).
-The p-values were calculated by 9999 random permutations of residuals under a reduced model and Type III sum of squares (Anderson 2001).

-For each species, ontogenetic changes in habitat use during juvenile life in marinas were also investigated, by identifying the type(s) of AH(s) preferred at each development stage using the indicator value (IndVal) index (Dufrêne & Legendre 1997).
+P-values were calculated by 9999 random permutations of residuals under a reduced model and Type III sum of square (Anderson 2001).
+For each species, ontogenetic changes in habitat use during juvenile life in marinas were also investigated, by identifying the type(s) of AH(s) preferred at each development stage using the Indicator Value index (IndVal) (Dufrêne & Legendre 1997).
 This composite index was originally developed to compare populations between sites and link species to communities based on habitat conditions (De Cáceres & Legendre 2009).
-It combines 2 estimates of habitat use for each species: specificity (S) and fidelity (F), based on the species' relative abundance and its relative frequency of occurrence among sites or habitat types, respectively.
-Therefore, it gives precise and accurate information on species habitat preferences (Legendre & Legendre 1998).
-In the present study, we applied it to explore differences in AH preferences within the marinas between all the development stages of the 4 species.
-Therefore, development stages (post-settlement, intermediate and pre-dispersal) by species were used instead of species in IndVal calculations per AH, following the formula:
+It combines two estimates of habitat use for each species: specificity (S) and fidelity (F), based respectively on the species' relative abundance and its relative frequency of occurrence among sites or habitat types.
+Therefore it gives precise and accurate information on species habitat preferences (Legendre & Legendre 1998).
+In the present study, we applied it to explore differences in AH preferences within the marinas between all the development stages of the four species.
+Therefore development stages (post-settlement, intermediate and predispersal) by species were used instead of species in IndVal calculations per AH, following the formula:

-$$IndVal{ijk} = 100 \times S{ijk} \times F{ijk}$$ (1)
+$210 \qquad IndVal{ijk} = 100 \ x \ S{ijk} \ x \ F{ijk}$